The Best CPU Cooler and Fan Buyer’s Guide – Fall 2024

 1. Air Cooler Styles: Tower-style coolers will always outperform equivalent downdraft coolers of the same price.
 We only recommend downdraft coolers where neither towers nor liquid coolers will fit.

 2. Air Cooler Sizes: Among tower coolers, 140mm-class towers will generally outperform 120mm-class models.
-With that said, the latest 120mm coolers are better that ever, and have far fewer requirements when it comes to motherboard and case clearance.
+With that said, the latest 120mm coolers are better than ever, and have far fewer requirements when it comes to motherboard and case clearance.
 The industry standard for cooler clearance is right around 160mm, which limits you to 120mm-class coolers, and many 140mm-class coolers also block RAM or expansion slots (although the recommendation in our guide does not!).
+Plus, when it comes right down to it, a 140mm cooler will almost always be outclassed by liquid coolers at the same pricepoint, so we’ve stopped recommending them.

 3. Air vs. Liquid: Liquid coolers have two distinct applications where they excel.
 First, we recommend using 240mm models to provide excellent cooling where a good tower cooler won’t fit (meaning in mini-ITX or slim mATX and ATX systems).
 Second, higher-powered models with large 360mm radiators will exceed the performance of any air cooler.
 They bend the rules by exhausting hot air outside of the case, thereby hitting performance levels that aren’t possible with air coolers.